 As explained by Inbound Logistics, “Transportation management systems (TMS) offer major potential benefits to shippers in the supply chain, but only when companies use due diligence to select a solution that is an optimum fit for their profile and needs.”

-Since TMS selection affects nearly every level of operation for members of the trucking industry, it is important to consult those that will be utilizing the system.
-To make the best selection, companies should consult a few leaders and core individuals in their businesses when establishing their change management team to enable ongoing digitization in the supply chain with the right systems.
+Since TMS selection affects nearly every level of the organization for members in the trucking operation, it is important to consult those that will be utilizing the system.
+To make the best TMS selection, companies should consult a few leaders and core individuals in their businesses when establishing their change management team to enable ongoing digitization in the supply chain with the right systems.